zoopyserg/ultrasonic-aliases/README.md

 # Ultrasonic Aliases
 Aliases that help you to work as fast as a jet plane on your Rails projects.

-This saves you 5 minutes here, 3 minutes there, and when you sum up the time savings across a 1-year-long project with multiple people in a team, it saves up to 20% of project's budget.
+This saves you 5 minutes here, 3 minutes there, and when you sum up the time savings across a 1-year-long project, it saves up to 20% of project's budget.

 Want to thank me?
 Please support me on Patreon, I'll be happy: https://www.patreon.com/vinogradoff_group_tip_jar/